 - 1 teaspoon sugar

 - Preheat the oven to 400 degrees F. Arrange tomato halves onto a baking sheet.
 Drizzle with olive oil, then sprinkle with salt and black pepper.
 Roast tomatoes for 40-45 minutes.
+Or, air fry tomatoes at 450 degrees F for 15-20 minutes.

 - Add 1 teaspoon of butter and add the crushed garlic to the dutch oven.
 Stir to combine and cook the garlic for 30 seconds.